swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ///     }
 ///
 /// ### Thrown errors
-/// When tasks are added to the group using the `group.spawn` function, they may
+/// When tasks are added to the group using the `group.async` function, they may
 /// immediately begin executing.
 Even if their results are not collected explicitly
 /// and such task throws, and was not yet cancelled, it may result in the `withTaskGroup`
 /// throwing.